bgriswold/Honcho/README.md

 Honcho
 ======

-Runner for management of project-specific developer tasks like database migrations and log clean up.
+Runner for management of project-specific developer tasks like database migrations, log clean up and code generations for services, repositories, buddy classes and more.